A New f(R) Model in the Light of Local Gravity Test and Late-time Cosmology: Conclusions

 We also derive the cosmological evolution equations for this model considering an FRW background universe and solve them numerically.
 We obtain the oscillatory behavior of Ricci scalar $R$ and Hubble parameter $H$ which becomes less pronounced with higher values of $b$.
 It is found that the model \eqref{model} provides sufficiently long matter dominated era and radiation era at larger redshifts similar to $\Lambda$CDM model.
 These results are reconciled with the predictions of fixed point analysis and nucleosynthesis.
 The equation of state of the $f(R)$ component of the fluid $w_x$ for our model oscillates around phantom divide $w=-1$.
+We also find that the luminosity distance and distance modulus obtained in our model are not much different from $\Lambda$CDM model and also fit with the supernova data.
+On the other hand, through $Om$ diagnostic we find that the model given in \eqrf{model} is distinguishable from $\Lambda$CDM at redshifts $z<2$.
+In $Om$ diagnostic analysis, our model emerges as a better fit with baryon acoustic oscillation data than $\Lambda$CDM.
+Performing $\chi^2$ test, we obtain $n=1.75$ and $b=3.0$ as a best-fit choice of parameters.

-We also find that our model is barely distinguishable from $\Lambda$CDM model from the perspective of luminosity distance and distance modulus.
-But, this can not be a decisive statement because the distinguishability of any $f(R)$ model from $\Lambda$CDM model may be better tested with large scale structure data.
-Thus, we conclude that the model given in \eqrf{model} gives rise to the dark energy dominated era while having correct cosmic history to coinside with other cosmological observations and also evade local gravity tests.
+The distinguishability from $\Lambda$CDM and also the viability of any $f(R)$ model can be better tested with large-scale structure data.
+The recent redshift space distortion(RSD) data can put tighter constraints on the model, but yet an available number of data points is very less to test viability of any model in a definite manner.
+Thus, we conclude that the model given in \eqrf{model} gives rise to the dark energy dominated era while having correct cosmic history to coincide with other cosmological observations and also evade local gravity tests.